 Travel Tips for Fourth of July Travelers at Michigan Border Crossings

 DETROIT - U.S. Customs and Border Protection, Office of Field Operations advises travelers planning trips across the Detroit, Port Huron and Sault Ste.
-Marie border crossings to anticipate heavy traffic during the Fourth of July holiday and to have their approved travel documents this coming weekend.
+Marie border crossings to anticipate heavy traffic during the Fourth of July and Canada Day holiday weekend to have their approved travel documents this coming weekend.

 All travelers, including U.S. and Canadian citizens, need to present an approved travel document to enter the U.S. by land and sea.
 Those crossing by land border may use a variety of documents to include a Passport, Passport card, Trusted Traveler card (Global Entry, NEXUS, SENTRI, FAST), an Enhanced Driver’s License, Enhanced Identification Card or approved Tribal Documents.